LukeyBSystems/deepstatsdocs/docs/quickstart.md

 ### Step 2: Configure your types
 Create Stat Types ScriptableObjects wherever you like in your Assets folder.
 Right click -> Create -> DeepStats -> Configurations - Stat Type.
 These are the stats of your stat system.
-The names must be unique and a valid name for a C# enum (DeepStats will make some attempt to clean up whitespace and capitalisation for you on generation).\
+The names must be unique and a valid name for a C# enum (DeepStats will make some attempt to clean up whitespace and capitalisation for you on generation).

 Optional: Add any Scalers you might expect to use, these are things that may scale a modifier such as "NearbyTrees", "Number of active poisons"\
-Optional: Add any Tags you might expect to use, these are things such as "HasBoost", "InWater"
+Optional: Add any Tags you might expect to use, these are things such as "Undead", "Ranged"

 ### Step 3: Create a StatConfiguration
 Find the place in your project that you want to store DeepStats data.
 Right click -> Create -> DeepStats -> Stat Configuration.